-- Create a permanent and competitive tax code that incentivizes investment for businesses of all sizes: - Improve access to capital and provide expanded support mechanisms for high-growth • businesses. - Ensure simplicity and fairness in interstate taxation: + - Interstate sales tax legislation should not result in additional compliance burden to businesses, and any policies should include a small business exemption. - Support policies that provide consistent, balanced and predictable sales tax treatment • across international, state and local jurisdictions.
-These policies should prohibit unfair and unrelated discriminatory taxes.
-Specifically, the Council supports the Digital Goods and Services Tax Fairness Act (S. 765/H.R.
-1725). - Reduce compliance burdens on today's digital workforce by supporting legislation that • simplifies nonresident employee and employer requirements to report and withhold state income taxes.
-Specifically, the Council supports the Mobile Workforce State Income Tax Simplification Act (HR.429). - Support interstate tax fairness by treating digital products the same as tangible goods.
-Specifically, the Council supports the Business Activity Tax Simplification Act (H.R.
-3063).
+PRINCIPLE The Arizona Technology Council supports members of Congress and the administration's advancing tax and regulatory policies that spur innovation and grow the economy.
+POSITIONS Create a permanent and competitive tax code that incentivizes investment for businesses of all sizes, including - Improving access to capital and providing expanded support mechanisms for high-growth businesses. - Ensure simplicity and fairness in interstate taxation: - Interstate sales tax legislation should not result in additional compliance burden to businesses, and any policies should include a small business exemption. - Support policies that provide consistent, balanced and predictable sales tax treatment across international, state and local jurisdictions.
+These policies should prohibit unfair and unrelated discriminatory taxes. - Reduce compliance burdens on the digital workforce by supporting legislation that simplifies nonresident employee and employer requirements report and withhold state income taxes. - Support interstate tax fairness by treating digital products the same as tangible goods.